qaiser42/spideruino/README.md

 [^1]: Espruino allows to use JavaScript directly on a ESP chip.

 At this point you might be asking *what the heck is a [ESP8266](https://en.wikipedia.org/wiki/ESP8266)?* I'm glad that you asked.
 Originally it was/is used as a WiFi shield for [Arduino computers](https://www.arduino.cc/).
 But the truth of the matter is that the ESP is already powerful enough for building diverse DIY applications.
 Just look at the vast amount of projects based on it: [https://hackaday.com/tag/esp8266/](https://hackaday.com/tag/esp8266/).

-### Demo Time!
-Before explaining all of the nitty gritty details, first have a look at the final "result"

-<iframe width="600" height="415" src="https://www.youtube.com/embed/oVFrtwVP7xY" frameborder="0" allowfullscreen></iframe>

 ### ELI5: How did you build it?